Jennie's net worth: Exploring the BLACKPINK star's earnings, brand deals and more

 One look at Jennie’s car collection, and you’ll know she is an automobile enthusiast.
 Six gorgeous luxury cars sit pretty in her garage, including her most talked about custom Taycan 4S Cross Turismo.
 Let’s take a look at the singer’s car collection:

 Porsche Taycan 4S Cross Turismo: Did you know the German auto company partnered with Jennie to design her custom Taycan?
 The car features ‘Jennie Ruby Jane’, the singer’s Instagram handle, in sky blue on both the exterior and interior.
 A cloud logo designed by Jennie accompanies the text.
 The metallic black beauty is a vision to behold!
-The basic model can cost about USD 113,000.
+The basic model can cost about USD 113,000 (INR 92 lakh approx.).

 Lamborghini Huracan Evo Spyder: One of the most well-known offerings by Lamborghini, this model has all elements of a supercar.
-It costs somewhere around USD 235,000.
+It costs somewhere around USD 235,000 (INR 1.9 crore approx.).

 Porsche 911 Turbo S: This Porsche model boasts uncompromising sports performance while delivering high comfort.
-Its price also soars above USD 200,000.
+Its price also soars above USD 200,000 (INR 1.6 crore approx.).

 Porsche Macan: Coming at a relatively lower price than the other Porsche models owned by Jennie, Macan is an exotic SUV that’s equally stylish and boasts high performance.
-This one cost close to USD 60,000.
+This one cost close to USD 60,000 (INR 49 lakh approx.).

 Cadillac Escalade: Coming as the American automobile company’s flagship SUV, the Escalade is a favourite among Hollywood stars.
-The beast-like SUV costs around USD 81,000.
+The beast-like SUV costs around USD 81,000 (INR 66 lakh approx.).

 Mercedes Benz S-Class: Rounding off her car collection is the luxury sedan by Mercedes, which screams elegance with its delightfully serene interiors and high-tech features.
-This one cost around USD 112,000.
+This one cost around USD 112,000 (INR 92 lakh approx.).

 The BLACKPINK member’s luxury closet: Most expensive outfits, bags and more

 When it comes to Jennie’s luxury closet, one can find an impressive collection of Chanel items at exorbitant prices.
 An ardent lover of luxury goods, Jennie owns a slew of expensive bags from the French luxury brand.
-These include the Chanel 22 bag (USD 5,800), Chanel Tweed Bag (USD 4,300), Chanel 19 bag (around USD 7,700) as well as the Chanel Classic Handbag (between USD 8,000 to USD 10,000).
+These include the Chanel 22 bag (USD 5,800 or INR 4.7 lakh approx.), Chanel Tweed Bag (USD 4,300 or INR 3.5 lakh approx.), Chanel 19 bag (around USD 7,700 or INR 6.3 lakh approx.) as well as the Chanel Classic Handbag (between USD 8,000 to USD 10,000 or INR 6.5 and 8.2 lakh approx.).

 Coming to some of her expensive outfits, BLACKPINK’s Jennie Kim sported a gorgeous floral gown for her 2018 Solo album.
-The outfit was among the most expensive pieces she wore for the album, costing around USD 11,000.
-South China Morning Post cited other sources mentioning that some of Jennie’s outfits plucked straight from Chanel’s runway collection cost more than USD 19,000.
+The outfit was among the most expensive pieces she wore for the album, costing around USD 11,000 (INR 9 lakh approx.).
+South China Morning Post cited other sources mentioning that some of Jennie’s outfits plucked straight from Chanel’s runway collection cost more than USD 19,000 (INR 15 lakh approx.).
 She has earlier sported Chanel’s Tweed jackets, silk dresses, cardigans and more, all of which run into thousands of dollars.

 Now wouldn’t this be everyone’s dream wardrobe?